Court weighs in on applying mass gathering ban to churches

 The appeals court panel said Beshear’s orders have “several potential hallmarks of discrimination.”

 “We don’t doubt the governor’s sincerity in trying to do his level best to lessen the spread of the virus or his authority to protect the commonwealth’s citizens,” the panel said.
-“And we agree that no one, whether a person of faith or not, has a right to expose the community … to communicable disease.'”
+“And we agree that no one, whether a person of faith or not, has a right ‘to expose the community … to communicable disease.'”

 “But restrictions inexplicably applied to one group and exempted from another do little to further these goals and do much to burden religious freedom,” it added.